haldarmahesh/flutter_key_store_cryptography/README.md

 # Flutter key store cryptography

-This plugin can help you in generating the RSA key pair.
-The keys are generated and stored in keystore.
+This plugin helps you by generating the assymetric RSA key pair.

+The keys are generated and persisted in android/ios keystore.

-This exposes two methods:
+This plugin exposes the following methods:
-* getPublicKey: returns the RSA public key
+* `getPublicKey`: returns the RSA public key
-* encrypt: encrypts the plain text using private key from the key pair
+* `encrypt`: encrypts the plain text using private key from the key pair
+* `verify`: verifies a signature and returns a boolean if the signature is signed by the same key pair.